ThinkDataEd/curriculum/docs/unit1/lesson4.md

     **<u>Note:</u>** we will explore each component of the Data Cycle more explicitly throughout the course.

-    100. **Pose Statistical Investigative Questions:** Statistical investigative questions are questions that address variability and can be answered with data.
+    100. **Pose Statistical Questions:** Statistical questions are questions that address variability and can be answered with data.

     100. **Consider Data:** This is the process of observing and recording data, or of examining